 - Economic: Can this project be completed on the budget that the whole upper management and the stakeholders signed off on?

-- Schedule: Decide that the project can be completed within the given schedule or not
+- Schedule: Decide whether the project can be completed within the given schedule or not

 - Legal: Can this project pass the cyber law requirements and other regulatory compliances?